Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: Validation and Comparison

+We evaluated HM-iLQR on various constrained problems and conducted comparisons with different types of TO methods, including DIRCOL, direct single shooting (SS), AL-iLQR and ALTRO.
+First three problems use a quadratic objective function as below,

-We firstly evaluated HM-DDP on several dynamical systems and compared the performance with DIRCOL, direct single shooting (SS) and pure AL-MDDP in terms of constraint satisfaction and computational time.
-HM-DDP was implemented with MATLAB and DIRCOL was implemented with an open-source trajectory optimization library of \textit{OptimTraj} \cite{Kelly2017}. \textit{OptimTraj} solved the NLP using \textit{SQP} \cite{Gill2005} in MATLAB.
-SS was implemented using the MATLAB interface of CasADi \cite{Andersson2019} with \textit{IPOPT} solver.
-All simulations were run in MATLAB2021a on a standard computer with an Intel(R)7-8700 CPU and 16GB RAM.
-Each example used a quadratic objective function as
+where $\boldsymbol{Q}$, $\boldsymbol{Q}_f$, and $\boldsymbol{R}$ are weight matrices. $dt$ is the time step.
+HM-iLQR was implemented with MATLAB and DIRCOL was implemented with an open-source trajectory optimization library of \textit{OptimTraj} \cite{Kelly2017}. \textit{OptimTraj} solved the NLP using \lstinline{SQP} \cite{Gill2005} in MATLAB.
+SS was implemented using the MATLAB interface of CasADi \cite{Andersson2019} with \lstinline{IPOPT} solver.
+ALTRO was mainly based on the open-source Julia code of \cite{HowellIROS2019}.
+All computation was performed on a standard computer with an Intel(R)7-8700 CPU and 16GB RAM.